peter88213/dtd2rst/README.md

       - A list of contained elements (page links).

   - A second-level heading for each attribute.
+  - Information about each attribute (to be completed manually).

 - Creates an index page with all tags.